Kttle-Inc/Wishop/README.md

 # Wishop Monorepo

 Wishop is an innovative e-commerce platform that redefines the shopping experience.
-This monorepo structure includes backend and frontend applications developed with NestJS and Next.js, shared libraries for common utilities and database configurations, and uses MongoDB with Mongoose ORM.
-TypeScript is the primary language, and Tailwind CSS is utilized for styling.
+This monorepo structure includes backend and frontend applications developed with [NestJS](https://nestjs.com) and [Next.JS](https://nextjs.org), shared libraries for common utilities and database configurations, and uses [MongoDB](https://www.mongodb.com) with [Mongoose ODM](https://mongoosejs.com).
+[TypeScript](https://www.typescriptlang.org) is the primary language, and [Tailwind CSS](https://tailwindui.com) is utilized for styling.

 ## Table of Contents